mstksg/backprop/README.md

 backprop
 ========

-Automatic *heterogeneous* back-propagation using explicit graphs built in monadic style.
+Automatic *heterogeneous* back-propagation that can be used either *implicitly* (in the style of the [ad][] library) or using *explicit* graphs built in monadic style.
 Implements reverse-mode automatic differentiation.
 Differs from [ad][] by offering full heterogeneity -- each intermediate step and the resulting value can have different types.
 Mostly intended for usage with tensor manipulation libraries to implement automatic back-propagation for gradient descent and other optimization techniques.

 [ad]: http://hackage.haskell.org/package/ad